Peralam Junction railway station

-Peralam Junction railway station is a railway junction station serving the village of Peralam in Tamil Nadu, India.
+Peralam Junction railway station (station code: PEM) is an NSG–6 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
+It is a railway junction station serving the town of Peralam in Tamil Nadu, India.

 Background

 The railway station became functional when the Peralam–Karaikal line was opened by Great South Indian Railway (which was later merged with South Indian Railway Company) on 14 March 1898.
 The nearest bus services were available at Peralam town itself while the nearest airport is situated 90 km away at Tiruchirappalli and the nearest port is Karaikal Port.

 Lines

 Three lines emerges from this junction station, of which one line proceeds north towards Mayiladuthurai Junction, the other line proceeds east and enters immediately into the Union Territory of Puducherry heading for Karaikal and the other one proceeds southwards to Thiruvarur Junction.